-After the first contact and sending of the data we will diagnose the files to check the extent of the damage caused by the ransomware, with this we can project the duration of the process and provide the quotation.
+After the first contact and sending of the data, we will carry out a diagnosis of the files to check the extent of the damage caused by the ransomware, with which we can project the duration of the process and provide the quote.

-After the client approves the quotation, we start the decryption process, for this we have exclusive software that can, with the help of our specialists, reconstruct the data.
+Once the client has approved the quote, we begin the decryption process, using exclusive software that, with the help of our experts, can reconstruct the data.

-After the end of the process we will do a double check so that the client can verify the integrity of the recovered files (usually in a remote session).
+Once the process is complete, we will double-check so that the client can verify the integrity of the recovered files (usually in a remote session).

 Payment is only made once the client has validated the data.